alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 Updated by Catherine Lawrence, Franz Király, Martin O’Reilly, and Sebastian Vollmer.

-## Appendix A. Migrating to a new data science VM post package update
+## Appendix A: Migrating to a new data science VM post package update

 Important: please listen to your facilitators who will explicitly update you on VM updates and potential additional instructions specific to the migration.